thisisparker/datasets/README.md

 ## NYC neighborhoods

 There are a bunch of problems with using ZIP codes as geographical boundaries, but if you want to throw caution to the wind, this is a set of named neighborhoods in New York City and some corresponding ZIP codes.
 It is a little stale and could use an update, but here it is.

+## Dogs

+Collected information about registered dogs in different cities (currently New York and San Francisco).
+These are snapshots of the registration database obtained through public records requests, which I've converted to JSON.
+Each city provides slightly different information, but names, breeds, and zip codes are pretty constant.